Royals vs. Mariners Player Props Betting Odds

-Player prop bet odds for Julio Rodriguez, Bobby Witt Jr. and others are listed when the Seattle Mariners visit the Kansas City Royals at Kauffman Stadium on Wednesday at 8:10 PM ET.
+Bobby Witt Jr. and Julio Rodriguez are two of the top players with prop bets for the taking when the Kansas City Royals and the Seattle Mariners play at Kauffman Stadium on Thursday (beginning at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!